nitronoid/PokemonTCG/README.md

 There are four respositories:\

 1. GameHub: Jack, Renat, Eric, and Ming.
-2. BrightAndTide: Stacy and Moira
+2. BrightTide: Stacy and Moira
-3. RoaringHead: Lucien and Tom
+3. RoaringHeat: Lucien and Tom
 4. ForestShadow: Philip and Jamie

 Wherever your name is you will work in that respository.\